-If barricading up the entrance is too inconvenient, then you will have to look for an alternate solution to keeping your child safe around the fridge.
+If barricading up the entrance is too inconvenient, then you will have to look for an alternative solution to keeping your child safe around the fridge.

 Baby proof the refrigerator door

-The most obvious danger to your child are the contents of the fridge.
+The most obvious danger to your child is the contents of the fridge.
 You don’t want your child getting sick from eating random foods or making a mess all over your floor.

 The Promise: Easily hold Standard style fridge doors closed with a simple strap.
-Releases at the push of a button and latches automatically when the fridge closes.
+Releases at the push of a button and latch automatically when the fridge closes.